CianciarusoCataldo/modular-ui/README.md

 ## Tests

-Unit tests for every lib function are located inside `tests` folder.
+Unit tests for every component are located inside `tests` folder.
 The test script is executed with pre-defined test command:

     npm run test